 I built Rezhound to help me get tables at the country's toughest-to-book restaurants and to teach myself to program in Python.
 It has since gained a loyal following of foodie fans and has been featured everywhere from Gizmodo to The New York Frickin' Times.Fav Forever

-Many longtime Twitter users were upset when the company retired the beloved star icon for favorites, in favor of a new heart icon.
+Longtime Twitter users were upset when the company replaced the beloved "favorite" star with a heart icon.
 Three hours after the change, I released Fav Forever, a Chrome extension to bring the stars back.
 Mashable and The Verge wrote about the extension later that day.The New Forker